jostmey/RestrictedBoltzmannMachine/README.md

 `julia train.jl > train.out`

-The scripts will automatically create a folder called `bin/` where the neural network parameters will be saved.
+The scripts will automatically create a folder called `bin` where the neural network parameters will be saved.
 At this point, the neural network will be ready to use.
 To generate samples from the model, run the following command.

 `julia generate.jl > generate.out`